 - Overhauling the tax and transfer system.

 As the country works to revive its economy, it is key to prioritize reducing the poverty rate in Spain.
-To make that happen, it is essential that all its policies are directed towards inclusiveness and with regard to the existing inequalities.
+To make that happen, all its policies must be directed towards inclusiveness and concerning the existing inequalities.

 – Tripti Sinha